home-assistant/companion.home-assistant/docs/notifications/commands.md

 `subject` can also be set to the MIME type if you need to set it.
 You will need to know the MIME type string if the activity requires it.

 Some applications also require the class or component to be provided.
 For these applications you will need to provide the package as the `channel` and the full and complete class name under the `intent_class_name` parameter.
 You will need to know what class name to provide as each application is different.
-This specific parameter is avaialble in the <span class="beta">BETA</span> version of the application.

 The below example follows [Google's documentation](https://developers.google.com/maps/documentation/urls/android-intents#launch-turn-by-turn-navigation) to show you how this feature works by launching Google Maps Navigation.